 Infrastructure

-They are using the hanging basket technique to overcome the topography challenges.
+The Chinese are using the hanging basket technique to tackle challenges.

-Incredible scenery and incredible dangers are both facing Chinese engineers as they implement the Nairobi-Naivasha standard gauge railway (SGR) – touted as Kenya’s most challenging railway project.
+Incredible scenery and significant dangers both face Chinese engineers as they work on the Nairobi-Naivasha standard gauge railway (SGR), Kenya’s most challenging rail project.

 China Communications Construction Company, which is building 120 kilometres of rail lines over a tough Rift Valley terrain, is using the hanging basket technique to overcome the topography challenges.

-According to CCCC’s public relations assistant manager Jasper Liu, the hanging basket method – which is popular among Chinese bridge builders – has been found to be the best option for the terrain when compared with other bridge construction techniques.
+According to CCCC’s public relations assistant manager Jasper Liu, the hanging basket method – which is popular among Chinese bridge builders – is the best option for the terrain when compared with other bridge construction techniques.

-The hanging basket is basically a structure that is able to move along the top of the girder, anchored on the already completed pillar and the method is used to pour concrete symmetrically from two ends of a bridge to their respective middle span at the same time.
+The hanging basket is a structure that can move along the top of the girder, anchored on the already completed pillar and the method is used to pour concrete symmetrically from two ends of a bridge to their respective middle span at the same time.

 The Sh150 billion railway will go over cliffs and into four tunnels covering 7.756 kilometres tunneled through Ngong Hills.